shivani983/Air_quality_classification_model/README.txt

 model = joblib.load('model.pkl')
 prediction = model.predict(data)

-Troubleshooting
+❗ Troubleshooting

 🔹 Issue: NameError: name 'svc_binary' is not defined

 ✅ Fix: Ensure models are loaded using joblib.load('svc_binary.pkl') before calling them.

 🔹 Issue: FileNotFoundError: Model file not found

 ✅ Fix: Check if .pkl files exist in the models/ directory.

-Contributing
+🤝 Contributing

-Feel free to fork this repository and submit PRs with improvements! 🚀
+Feel free to fork this repository and submit pull requests (PRs) with improvements! 🚀

-License
+📜 License

 This project is licensed under the MIT License.

-🚀 Developed by Shivani Virang
+💡 Developed by Shivani Virang 🚀